sileneundula/TheBorneoEcosystem/BorneoLattice/RFC1.md

 It offers the `X59 Registar Chain` which is a RFC5280 approach to **Certificate Authorties and Intermediaries** done on a block lattice to register addresses with the main chain.
 It requires PoW to register an address.
 It is a subset of **GLCC**.
 This provides CAs to provide shorter chains of intermedieraries all registered under Certificate Authority using PoW.

+It offers the `Bank Registar for Staking (BRFS)`, a way of including staking modules with gains stored in the Bank, delegated by Bank Stakers.
+This include Bank Stakers on the main chains with interconnectedability, and other modules for different banks.
+It includes currencies supported by banks, backed by staking of main currency.

+It offers the `Database Registar`, for hosting content.

 ## ALMAC Account Sidechains (AccSidChains)

 It offers `account sidechains`, the **Account Sidechains (ALMACside)** are useful for other activities.
 This includes general, actions, contracts, blocks (a special one-use block), access, among others.